 \subsection{Metrics of Topic Quality}

-We evaluate the quality of 10-word topic descriptions using three canonically utilized metrics, similar to \textcite{ctm}.
+We evaluate the quality of 10-word topic descriptions in terms of topic diversity and coherence, using the following metrics.

-\textbf{Topic diversity} (\cite{etm_paper}) measures how different topics are from each other based on the number of words they share.
-Topic diversity is essential for interpretability: when many topics have the same descriptive terms it becomes hard to delineate their meaning.
+\textbf{Topic diversity}($d$) measures how different topics are from each other based on the number of words they share.
+Topic diversity is essential for interpretability: when many topics have the same descriptive terms, it becomes hard to delineate their meaning.\citep{etm_paper}

-\textbf{Word embedding coherence} or WEC (\cite{ctm}) measures the average pairwise similarity of all words in a topic description, based on a Word2Vec model.
-Prior literature primarily uses Word2Vec models which have been pretrained on large corpora of text, and are therefore assumed to capture words' semantic similarity \textit{in general}.
-This, in essence, measures the \textit{external} coherence of topics, since it evaluates topics based on information from outside sources, not the corpus at hand.
-We used the \textit{word2vec-google-news-300} word embedding model (\cite{gensim}).
-We will refer to this metric as WEC\textsubscript{ex}.

-It is, however also beneficial to gain information about \textit{internal coherence}, that is, how well a topic model captures semantic relations between words in a way that is specific to the target corpus.
-As such, we also computed word-embedding-based coherence using Word2Vec models trained on the corpus from which the topics were extracted.
-We termed this approach WEC\textsubscript{in}.
+\textbf{Topic coherence}($C$) measures how semantically coherent topics are.
+In our investigations, we used word embedding coherence \citep{ctm}, which equates to the average pairwise similarity of all words in a topic description, based on a Word2Vec model.
+Typically, models, which have been pre-trained on large corpora of text are used, which capture words' semantic similarity in general. \footnote{We used the \texttt{word2vec-google-news-300} word embedding model \citep{gensim}.} Since these semantic relations are not specific to the corpus studied, we will refer to this approach as \textit{external} coherence ($C_{\text{ex}}$).
+It is, however also beneficial to gain information about \textit{internal} coherence ($C_{\text{in}}$), that is, how well a topic model captures semantic relations between words in a specific target corpus.
+As such, we also computed coherence using Word2Vec models trained on the corpus, from which the topics were extracted.
+To gain an aggregate measure of topic coherence, we also utilized the geometric mean of these approaches: $\bar{C} = \sqrt{C_{\text{ex}} \cdot C_{\text{in}}}$

-We also computed \textbf{NPMI coherence} or C\textsubscript{NPMI} (\cite{topic_coherence}), using the Gensim Python package (\cite{gensim}).
-This metric measures how likely descriptive terms are to co-occur in each other's context in the corpus.
-C\textsubscript{NPMI} can be seen as a metric of internal coherence, similar to WEC\textsubscript{in}.
-Note that co-occurrence might not be a good indicator of words being topically related.
-For example, words "cat" and "dog", which are topically related, might not co-occur with each other very often.
-We therefore prioritize WEC\textsubscript{in}, and report C\textsubscript{NPMI} scores in the appendix (see Table 6).
+In addition, when an aggregate measure of topic interpretability is needed, we took the geometric mean of coherence and diversity $\sqrt{\bar{C} \cdot d}$. \footnote{We used geometric, instead of arithmetic mean, as it is better at capturing \textit{both $a$ \textbf{and} $b$} types of relations.
+For instance, topics with 1.0 coherence and 0.0 diversity, should ideally not get a score of 0.5 as this would suggest reasonable performance.}